 Abram believed the Lord, and he credited it to him as righteousness.Genesis 15:6 NIV

-Abram (later renamed to Abraham) believed the Lord (Yahweh).
+Abram (later renamed Abraham) believed the Lord (Yahweh).
 This is actually quite an amazing statement.
-Abraham, at God’s direction, had left his family and familiar surroundings behind, and moved out into the sticks.
-He was in his 80’s and childless, with a wife who was barren.
+At God’s direction, Abraham had left his family and familiar surroundings behind and moved out into the sticks.
+He was in his 80’s and childless, with a barren wife.
 And God told him he would have countless offspring, as well as possession of the land he was living in.

-Abram was from Ur, and later Haran, two cities whose principal deity was the moon god.
+Abram was from Ur and later Haran, two cities whose principal deity was the moon god.
 And there were as many other gods as one could ever hope for.
 But Yahweh was unknown.
 There were no temples for him, no books, no priests.
 Nothing!
-But somehow God told Abraham to pack up and move.
+But somehow, God told Abraham to pack up and move.
 And Abraham did.
-I have a hard time picturing myself responding in the same way if I had been in his shoes.
+I have difficulty picturing myself responding in the same way if I had been in his shoes.

 But Abraham believed what God had promised him.
 And that belief was reflected in his life.
 So, because of that faith, God considered him as righteous.
 And Abraham became the ‘father’ of all of those who would follow his example of faith (Rom.
 4:11).
 It is much easier to believe in God’s promises today.
-We have the Bible, other believers, and a history that demonstrates God’s faithfulness.
-But still, we need to believe; a belief that is reflected in our actions.
+We have the Bible, other believers, and history demonstrating God’s faithfulness.
+But still, we need to believe; a belief reflected in our actions.
 And to all who believe, God will credit that belief as righteousness.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.